hailugebru/AKS-VN2/blog-aks-vn2-draft.md

 ## Meet virtual nodes on ACI

-Azure Kubernetes Service (AKS) gives you managed Kubernetes: the full Kubernetes API without operating the control plane yourself. **Virtual nodes on Azure Container Instances** go a step further, letting your pods run directly on Azure's serverless container platform, with the elasticity and per-second economics of ACI and no VM node pools to size or manage.
+Azure Kubernetes Service (AKS) gives you managed Kubernetes: the full Kubernetes API without operating the control plane yourself. **Virtual nodes on Azure Container Instances** go a step further, letting your pods run directly on Azure's serverless container platform, with the elasticity and per-second economics of ACI and with no capacity planning and no waiting for machines.
 Whether you already run AKS or want a managed Kubernetes that bursts without node management, this is for you.

-In short: **virtual nodes on ACI attach Azure's serverless container platform to your cluster as Kubernetes nodes.** Pods run as Hyper-V isolated containers with effectively unlimited cores and memory, up to 200 pods per node today (`--max-pods`, being raised); run multiple virtual nodes, scaled as replicas, for more.
+In short: **virtual nodes on ACI attach Azure's serverless container platform to your cluster as Kubernetes nodes.** PPods run as Hyper-V isolated containers, sized per pod rather than packed onto a fixed VM, up to 200 pods per virtual node.
+Run multiple virtual nodes, scaled as replicas, for more.
 They behave like any other pod: same `kubectl`, Helm, and GitOps.

+Kubernetes has always assumed a fixed set of machines underneath it.
+That assumption shapes everything above it: you size a node pool for a specific VM type in a specific region, you plan for peak rather than for average, and every workload on a node shares the same kernel and the same security boundary.
+Virtual nodes on ACI relax that assumption, which is what makes both elastic capacity and per container isolation possible without a different Kubernetes.

 If you've used the original AKS virtual nodes add-on (Virtual Kubelet based), this is **not a rebrand.** It is a new implementation that integrates far more deeply with Kubernetes, lifts most prior limitations (init containers, persistent volumes, managed identity, richer networking), and adds confidential containers as a first-class capability.
 The [migration guide on the Apps on Azure blog](https://techcommunity.microsoft.com/blog/appsonazureblog/migrating-to-the-next-generation-of-virtual-nodes-on-azure-container-instances-a/4496565) has the details.

-Two things stand out:

-1. **Effortless burst capacity.** Schedule up to 200 pods per virtual node in seconds (limit being raised), and run multiple virtual nodes for more, with no node pool sizing and no autoscaler wait.
-You pay per second for the cores and memory used, with no idle-VM cost.
-2. **Confidential containers.** Hardware-attested, per-container isolation inside a Trusted Execution Environment (TEE) that opens up regulated, sovereign, and AI-on-untrusted-code workloads on AKS.
-The same per-pod isolation also makes multi-tenancy possible on a single cluster, though safe multi-tenancy still needs additional network boundaries, which Microsoft is documenting.
+Two capabilities carry the rest of this post: effortless burst capacity, and confidential containers.

 ---